Noise Cancelling Vs Noise Isolating: Which Is Right For You?

 Cleaning and Maintenance Instructions

-To ensure the longevity and optimal performance of your noise cancelling or noise isolating headphones or earphones, it’s important to keep them clean and well-maintained.
+To ensure the longevity and optimal performance of your or noise isolating headphones or earphones, it’s important to keep them clean and well-maintained.
 Regular cleaning not only removes dirt and debris but also helps preserve the effectiveness of the noise cancelling or noise isolating features.

 Start by referring to the manufacturer’s instructions for specific cleaning guidelines.
 In general, you can use a soft, lint-free cloth or a mild cleaning solution to gently wipe the ear cups or ear tips.
 Avoid using harsh chemicals or abrasive materials as they can damage the delicate components of your headphones or earphones.